Table of Contents

 Can we ask questions or schedule meetings with the YPS team?

 Yes!
 Email us at planetarysolutions@yale.edu.
-We also invite you to review the RFP on our website and watch the info session recording to see if they answer your questions.
+We are happy to talk with you about your ideas.
+We also invite you to review the RFP on the Grant Program page and join the info sessions to see if they answer your questions.
 Please note that our availability may be limited as the submission deadline approaches.

 PI Eligibility